PeterKneale/Discounts/README.md

 - This rule is considered met if a sale is to an existing customer

 ### Discount Strategies
+Strategies that calculate the discount to be applied to a sale

 #### Flat Amount
 - The discount is calculated by taking a flat amount off the total